Canon XTi vs Sony A5100

 |9.||Canon XSi||Y||- / -||-||-||mini||2.0||-||-||-|

 |14.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |17.||Sony NEX-3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the XTi has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the XTi has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
+Both the XTi and the A5100 have been discontinued, but can regularly be found used on ebay.
+The XTi was replaced by the Canon Xsi, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon XTi better than the Sony A5100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel XTi: